Scott Rudin

 Scott Rudin (born July 14, 1958) is an American film, television and theatre producer.
 His films include the Academy Award Best Picture-winning No Country for Old Men, as well as Uncut Gems, Lady Bird, Fences, The Girl with the Dragon Tattoo, The Social Network, South Park: Bigger, Longer & Uncut, School of Rock, Zoolander, The Truman Show, Clueless, The Addams Family, and eight Wes Anderson films.
 On Broadway, he has won 17 Tony Awards for shows such as The Book of Mormon, Hello, Dolly!, The Humans, A View from the Bridge, Fences and Passion.

-He is one of 21 people who have won an Emmy, Grammy, Oscar, and Tony (EGOT).
+He is one of 28 people who have won an Emmy, Grammy, Oscar, and Tony (EGOT).

-In 2021, Rudin stepped back from his Broadway, film and streaming projects following allegations published by The Hollywood Reporter of abusive behavior towards his employees; Rudin's name was subsequently removed from a number of upcoming films, and Rudin's business relationship with the studio A24 was terminated.
+Rudin stepped back in 2021 from his Broadway, film and streaming projects following allegations published by The Hollywood Reporter of abusive behavior towards his employees.
 In 2025, he returned to Broadway as the producer of Little Bear Ridge Road, starring Laurie Metcalf.
+Rudin produced two Broadway shows in the 2026 season, earning him two new Tony Awards nominations and one win.